Going for growth? 6 important strategies for managing cashflow

 As your business expands, so too will the cumulative value of your liabilities.

-Many B2B customers will ask to sign up with 30, 60 or even 80-day payment terms.
+Many Business to Business customers will ask to sign up with 30, 60, or even 90-day payment terms.
 However, you may have to settle the tab for suppliers (and other expenses) on receipt, or at the end of the month.

 Begin by putting some of your profits aside, to create a cash reserve you can dip into when your monthly incomings and outgoings don’t add up.